Money Wars? How to Hedge your position With Gold

 Currency devaluations will be on the agenda as the Eurogroup of finance ministers meets on Monday.
 France said it would raise the issue of the strengthening euro at the meeting, and again on Friday when the G20 finance ministers meet in Russia.
 Armstrong said gold always does very well when there’s bad news, and said Armstrong Investment is long on the precious metal.”The G20 meeting I think is going to focus on what people are doing with their currencies, trying to gain an edge with currency manipulation.
 Whenever that’s the backdrop, gold has a place in the portfolio,” he said.
 Full story

-In the short term to midterm time frames exactly the opposite will occur.
+In the short term to midterm time frames, precisely the opposite will occur.
 Gold will not surge to new highs, in fact after a rally (possibly to the 1750 plus ranges), it will drop to the 1500 ranges.
 We expect gold to trade in a wide range this year.
-However in the end we will differ to our signals..
+However, in the end, we will differ to the Technical Indicators we custom created to deal with such events.
 Right now the monthly signal is at a sell, which means that Gold will not trade to new highs until this signal is neutralized.

 Regardless of what they claim here, the losers will be the same group.
-The story never changers, only the players do, but the players always belong to the same group.
-This group of individuals is known by many names one of the most famous is cannon fodder.
+The story never changes, only the players do, but the players always belong to the same group.
+This group of individuals is known by many names; one of the most famous is cannon fodder.
 Individuals in this group believe that their government has their best interest at heart.
 This same group also does not understand or want to understand the evils of inflation.
 This is the same group that learns nothing generation after generation.
 So while many may feel sorry for this group, remember this saying.
 You sow what you reap.
-If you sow nothing you will reap nothing.
+If you sow nothing, you will receive nothing.
 There are many ways to protect oneself against the evils of inflation.

 Student Debt Is More Subprime Than Ever

 Another example of a disaster in the works and while something can still be done the powers that be will do absolutely nothing to prevent this bubble from exploding.
-This disaster will probably be used as the basis to trigger another strong correction in the markets at some point in the future, providing those in the know how with another good buying opportunity.
+This disaster will probably be used as the basis to trigger another strong correction in the markets at some point in the future, providing those in the know-how with another excellent buying opportunity.

 A Subprime Revival?
 Yes, but ‘Old Style’ Subprime